matter-labs/zksync-web-era-docs/docs/dev/how-to/verify-contracts.md

 In this script:

-- `contractAddress` should be the address of the deployed contract you wish to verify.
+- `contractAddress` is the address of the deployed contract you wish to verify.
-- `contractFullyQualifiedName` should be the fully qualified name of your contract (including the path to your Solidity file and contract name, separated by a colon e.g., `"contracts/Greeter.sol:Greeter"`).
+- `contractFullyQualifiedName` is the fully qualified name of your contract (including the path to your Solidity file and contract name, separated by a colon e.g., `"contracts/Greeter.sol:Greeter"`).
-- `constructorArguments` should be an array containing the arguments used to deploy your contract (e.g. "Hi There").
+- `constructorArguments` is an array containing the arguments used to deploy your contract (e.g. "Hi There").

-Once this script runs, it will print the verification ID.
-If the verification request was successful, you can use this ID to check the status of your verification request.
-If the request was not successful, the return value and printed ID will be `-1`.
+Once this script runs, it prints the verification ID.
+If the verification request is successful, you can use this ID to check the status of your verification request.
+If the request was not successful, the return value and printed ID is `-1`.

-Contract verification in zkSync is pivotal to ensure the integrity and trustworthiness of your contracts.
-The zkSync Block Explorer provides an accessible manual process, ideal for occasional use, while the `hardhat-zksync-verify` plugin facilitates an automated, flexible approach for developers.
-Whichever method you choose, remember, verification strengthens transparency and cultivates trust among your users.
-Happy hacking!
+Contract verification in zkSync Era ensures the integrity and trustworthiness of your contracts.
+The [zkSync Era Block Explorer](https://explorer.zksync.io/blocks/) is a manual UI process for doing the same, ideal for occasional use, while the `hardhat-zksync-verify` plugin facilitates an automated, flexible approach for developers.